-2 with a slope of 0.0198), which results in an 80% probability of rejecting the pre-trends as insignificant.
-The blue-dashed line represents the point estimates conditional on not finding a significant pre-trend if the true trend was the hypothesized red line.20 Thus, the hypothesized trend is unlikely in our case.
+Figure 2 Event-study estimates - ES ratings for Shanghai Connect firms finding a significant pre-trend if the true trend was the hypothesized red line.25 Thus, the hypothesized trend is unlikely in our case.
 Following Rambachan and Roth (2023), we also conduct a sensitivity analysis and find that the effect of the Connect program on ES ratings is robust even if we allow for a violation of parallel trends up to 0.3 as big as the maximal violation in the pre-treatment period (0.225), which is 3.4 times larger than the slope of the hypothesized trend.

-4.2 Econometric specification
+4.2 DD specification